Medications for Alcohol Treatment

 Additional Support Provided for Alcohol Rehabilitation

-Medication can be an extremely helpful tool in the recovery process, but it may be more effective when combined with other treatments and supports.6,9 Combining multiple techniques can be a good way to address the various ways in which AUD affects your life.
+Medication can be an extremely helpful tool in the recovery process, but it may be more effective when combined with other treatments and supports.6,9 Alcohol addiction can impact your mental health, physical health, relationships, and more.
+Combining multiple techniques can be a good way to address these various ways in which AUD affects your life.
 Specific therapeutic types, settings, and additional supports that may be encountered during treatment may include:7-9,

 - Cognitive-behavioral therapy (CBT), which works to change behaviors by addressing unhealthy patterns of thoughts, identifying risky situations, developing coping strategies to lessen risk, improving problem-solving skills, increasing motivation to stay sober, and learning how to manage stress.